 Why your muscles aren't growing Part Two: under-training, over-training, and both

-When you are chronically inflamed from overtraining, muscles don't receive great input, and muscular results decline.
-If you feel like your results aren't matching the amount of effort you're putting into your workouts, you should listen to this episode.
-I give suggestions on how to know if you are overtraining, under-training, or a combination of both, and what to do about it.
+In this episode, I give suggestions on how to know if you are overtraining, under-training, or a combination of both, and what to do about it.

 Why your muscles aren't growing Part One: poor muscle stimulus